manju-priyaa/key_value_datastore/README.md

 data.create(value={"json": "data"})
 ```
 #### 5.2.
 Reading a Value
-To read a value, you should create an object of the class DataStore with your key
+To read a value, you should create an object of the class DataStore with your key.
 Call the read function from the object.
 ```
 data = DataStore(key='key1')